zopefoundation/ZEO/README.rst

 server_sync
    Flag, false by default, indicating whether the ``sync`` method should make a server request.
-The ``sync`` method is called at the start of explcitly begin transactions.
+The ``sync`` method is called at the start of explicitly begin transactions.
 Making a server requests assures that any invalidations outstanding at the beginning of a transaction are processed.